 In August 1946, Short crossed paths with Marjorie Graham, an old friend from Massachusetts, and the two shared a sleazy room at the Hawthorne Hotel on North Orange Drive, before Graham brought her to the home of Mark Hansen.
 A Dutch immigrant who had moved to the United States to open a series of cinemas, along with the Hollywood nightclub Florentine Gardens, Hansen allegedly had ties to the criminal underworld, with a casino hidden within his venue.
 His home on Carlos Avenue would house many fresh-faced hopefuls after they had first arrived in the city, and he took an immediate shine to Elizabeth Short.
 But her habit of going out in the evening with a consortium of young men began to anger her host, and before long he had demanded that she would have to find alternative lodgings.

 While Manley was one of the last people believed to have seen Short alive, he was soon eliminated as a suspect, and on 25 January 1947, twenty-two-year-old Elizabeth Short was laid to rest surrounded by her mother and sisters at the Mountain View Cemetery in Oakland.
-It had been ten days since her body was discovered and neither the police nor the authorities were any closer to identifying a suspect.
-The following day, the Los Angeles Examiner received a postcard from an individual claiming to the Black Dahlia Avenger, who took responsibility for the murder and offered to provide proof that they were the man the police were looking for.
-‘Here is it,’ the correspondent said.
+It had been ten days since her body was discovered, and neither the press nor the authorities were any closer to identifying a suspect.
+The following day, the Los Angeles Examiner received a postcard from an individual claiming to the Black Dahlia Avenger, who took responsibility for the murder, and offered to provide proof that they were the one the police were looking for.
+‘Here it is,’ the correspondent said.
 ‘Turning in Wednesday 29 January, 10am.
 Had my fun at police.’
 Soon afterwards, the newspaper received Short’s purse, which included a black address book that featured contact details for the likes of Joseph Gordon Fickling and Mark Hansen.

 It would be another two years before the investigation had any further developments, during which time Underwood had settled into her position of power and had penned an autobiography, Newspaperwoman.
 ‘Aggie took great pains to distance herself from the sob-sister line of reporting that was the traditional beat for female journalists,’ wrote lawyer Piu Eatwell in Black Dahlia, Red Rose.
 ‘Underwood wrote like a man, cussed like a man, and joined in her male colleagues’ pranks.
 Once, she slapped the city editor in the face with a fish that had been brought to the office in a tank.
 It was a matter of great pride to Aggie that she was tougher than any man when it came to covering gruesome crime stories.
 ‘I was no sissy in my control of my reaction to blood and guts,’ she said.
 Once, when police discovered two rotting corpses on a living room sofa, male officers and newspapermen waited outside for the room to air.
 Aggie marched straight in, climbed over the corpses, retrieved their IDs, and phoned in her story.
-Afterwards, she sent her brown dress to the cleaners, but complained that ‘the odour persisted.’
-But even Aggie was shocked at what she saw on Norton Avenue the morning of 15 January 1947.’
+Afterwards, she sent her brown dress to the cleaners, but complained that ‘the odour persisted.’’

 I am absolutely innocent!